Other: maidenhair tree

-Ginkgo biloba and Maidenhair Tree.
+Ginkgo biloba L.

 Ginkgo, the oldest living species of plant on earth, is more than 225 million years old.
-In this U.S. it has been one of the ten best selling herbs for more than 5 years and a standardized extract of ginkgo leaf is presently one of the most frequently used plant-based medicines in Europe.
+In this U.S. it has been one of the ten best selling herbs for more than 5 years and a standardized extract of ginkgo leaf is presently one of the most frequently used plant-based remedies in Europe.

-Recent research into the plant has discovered a range of medicinally active compounds in the leaves and this has excited a lot of interest in the health-promoting potential of the plant.
+Recent research into the plant has discovered a range of active compounds in the leaves and this has excited a lot of interest in the health-promoting potential of the plant.
 The leaves contain ginkgolides, these are compounds that are unknown in any other plant species.
-The leaves are best harvested in the late summer or early autumn just as they begin to change colour.
+The leaves are best harvested in the late summer or early autumn just as they begin to change color.
 They are dried for later use.

-This information is not intended to diagnose, treat, cure, or prevent any disease.
+*This statement has not been evaluated by the Food and Drug Administration.
+This product is not intended to diagnose, treat, cure, or prevent any disease.
+For educational purposes only.